 - The definition of left ventricular hypertrophy has been revised.
 Left ventricular hypertrophy should be defined as left ventricular mass >51 g/m2.7 for children >8 years of age and defined by left ventricular mass >115 g/body surface area (BSA) for boys and >95 g/BSA for girls.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Noninvasive Imaging, Prevention, Vascular Medicine, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, Echocardiography/Ultrasound, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Noninvasive Imaging, Prevention, Vascular Medicine, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, Echocardiography/Ultrasound, Hypertension

 Keywords: Adolescent, Ambulatory Care, Aortic Coarctation, Blood Pressure, Blood Pressure Determination, Blood Pressure Monitoring, Ambulatory, Child, Diabetes Mellitus, Echocardiography, Hypertension, Hypertrophy, Left Ventricular, Masked Hypertension, Obesity, Pediatric Obesity, Pediatrics, Prehypertension, Primary Health Care, Primary Prevention

 < Back to Listings